Kindergarten at Raleigh St

 What is the difference between standalone/sessional kinder and integrated kinder?

 A long day care centre, such as Raleigh St, can offer a full day of education and care that includes a kindergarten program.
 The qualified teacher-led kindergarten program is held at the centre with additional hours of education and care (also called "wrap-around care") before and after the kinder session, giving families the flexibility to attend at work or study for longer hours.
-At Raleigh St, children can attend at the Centre between 7:30am and 6:00pm, and the kinder program is provided every weekday from 9am to 2pm.
+At Raleigh St, children can attend at the Centre between 7:30am and 6:00pm, and in 2024 the kinder program is provided every Monday to Wednesday from 9am to 4:30pm.
+All other times through the week, and during term breaks, are covered by the Educators delivering our Early Childhood Education program.

 When should my child start kinder?